-Format: Skinny Prerequisite: Spanish IV
+Prerequisite: Spanish IV

-Considerations: Second semester grade of 60% or higher in Level IV is required.
+Considerations: Second term grade of 60% or higher in Level IV is required.

 Course Description: Level V will focus on the communicative skills of reading, writing, speaking, and listening.
 Complex grammar concepts are introduced.
 Class will be conducted extensively in the target language.